MartinR2345/EndtoEndCybersecurityProgram-/README.md

-<h1>Mini Compliance Program</h1>
+<h1>End-To-End Cybersecurity Program</h1>

 <h2>Video Demonstration</h2>
  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-This repository demonstrates how I built a mini compliance program by selecting a framework (ISO 27001 Annex A) and creating a fictional healthcare clinic called SaveRecords that stores electronic patient records.
+This repository demonstrates how I design an end-to-end cybersecurity program for an entire organization.
+This project or scenerio is for an imaginary organization and the problems this organization has is very real.
 <br />

 <h2>Framework Used</h2>

-<ul> <li>ISO 27001 Annex A</li>
+<ul> <li>NIST</li>

 </ul>